 I am framing the documents assembled here, including this text, not as an archive nor even as a curatorial essay, but as a “digital toolkit.”
 This is in keeping with the way the works in KinesTHESES were developed as performative experiences.
 The artists were encouraged to create works as more-than-spectatorial displays, as experiences that would generate their meaningfulness by the way their audiences engaged with them: as events apprehended and expressed through the audiences’ proprioceptive, kinetic, and tactile participation.
 The artists were also asked to think about what kinds of documents might extend beyond the published times of the performances or exhibitions in ways that could facilitate re-animating the works as opposed to simply recording them.
 If the live witnessing of these performances necessarily involved the audience’s active, tactile-kinesthetic experience, then this is no less true of the documentation.
 Of course it is possible to approach these documents as if they were end products, viewing them as remnants, as finished representations.
 By labelling them as a toolkit, however, I invite you to treat them otherwise: to use them to faciliate or attenuate tactile kinesthetic experiences that can only ever be located in your body.
 You are reader, viewer, and listener, yes—but also, at least potentially, mover, toucher, and doer.
 As performative possibilities, the meanings of the KinesTHESES works await you, their richness and complexity tied not to how well these documents record what has already happened, but to how you as an audience choose to perform or enact them.

-I do not agree with Jones’s assertion that a performance has no presence.
+I do not agree with Jones’s assertion that an “original event […] was never ‘present.'”
 In the occurrence of an event marked as a performance, presence enacts for each participant, though it is neither identical for all nor eternally fixed in its meaning.
 Rather, one might say that what comes into presence is what one experiences for and as oneself, whether as an artist-maker, as someone attending the live event, or as a viewer of the resulting documentation.
 The question of which type of presencing should be privileged—whether one type of experience provides a “truer” or more complete access to the overall meaning of the event—is an entirely different matter.

 Jones, Amelia. “‘Presence’ in Absentia: Experiencing Performance as Documentation.”
 Art Journal vol. 56, no. 4, Winter 1997, 11-18.